 - Army ROTC students graduate and are commissioned as Second Lieutenants (2LT) in the United States Army.

 - After being commissioned, you might serve as active duty or go into the reserves or National Guard.

 - Some examples of first assignments for Army ROTC graduates include Military Intelligence Officer and Armor Officer-Tanker.

 - Samantha Neirby, a 2011 graduate, was just the third woman ever recruited from college to serve on a nuclear submarine.

 Staying Involved after College

-With over 68,000 high-achieving alumni living and working in more than 100 nations around the world, you’ll find that Michigan Tech alumni have a proud history of service to the University and a desire to connect with and assist Huskies of any graduation year.
-Our Alumni Association office provides a variety of services to Michigan Tech alumni, including mentorship opportunities, career support tools, and much more!
-Learn more by visiting the Michigan Tech Alumni Association.
+With over 70,000 high-achieving alumni and friends living and working in more than 100 nations around the world, you’ll find that Michigan Tech alumni have a proud history of service to the University and a desire to connect with and assist Huskies of any graduation year.
+Our Alumni Relations office provides a variety of services to Michigan Tech alumni and students, including mentorship opportunities, career support tools, and much more!
+Learn more by visiting Michigan Tech Alumni Relations.